victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ```

 ### Force GC

-Let's assume there is an instance variable called "inProgress" in class com.test.MyClass and assume there is only one instance
-of this class (singleton)

-The command vmtool allows to change the value of this attribute
+The command vmtool can force the GC as follows:

 ```
 [arthas@10]$ vmtool --action forceGc